[email protected]

 Connect Through Social Campaign

-The social campaign is one of the email marketing campaigns examples that engage people in their newsfeed.
-There are many ways internet marketers can tackle the connect thru social campaign.
-In this campaign, you will observe, channels are crossed from email to social and quite often back to email.
+The social campaign is one email marketing campaign that engages people in their newsfeeds.
+There are many ways internet marketers can tackle the connection through social movements.
+In this campaign, you will observe that channels are crossed from email to social and often back to email.

-You can use this strategy with many different social media platforms such as Facebook, Instagram and LinkedIn, to name a few.
+You can use this strategy with many social media platforms, such as Facebook, Instagram, and LinkedIn, to name a few.

 Cart Abandonment Email

 When a potential customer adds an item to their virtual shopping cart and doesn’t check out, it often triggers an email.
-These types of email marketing campaigns examples are generally more sophisticated than the welcome email, for example.
-And the abandoned cart email can certainly have a high success rate due to the relevancy and intuition of the email.
+These email marketing campaign examples are generally more sophisticated than the welcome email.
+The abandoned cart email can undoubtedly have a high success rate due to the relevancy and intuition of the email.

 Re-Engagement Email Marketing Campaign